-Oyster Farm - A Japanese oyster farm is a facility or area where oysters are cultivated and harvested in Japan.
-Oyster farming, also known as oyster aquaculture, involves the controlled cultivation of oysters for commercial purposes.
-Japan has a long history of oyster farming, and it is an essential part of the country's seafood industry.
+Oyster Farm - Oyster farming, also known as oyster aquaculture, involves the controlled cultivation of oysters for commercial purposes.
+Japan has a long history of oyster farming, and it is an essential part of the country's seafood industry..

 Day 10: Discover Ancient Kurashiki & Okayama